CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 # Git and GitHub Quick Start

 This hands-on quickstart guide is a "simple Beginner's guide" that provides a fast-paced introduction to the essential characteristics of `git`.
 It is intended for those students enrolled in Computer Science Masters' Courses who have no prior knowledge of git/Github, to help them learn the minimum required background knowledge necessary to follow the courses.
-The material has been written to provide a hands-on practice while you are exploring new technical knowledge.
+The material has been written to provide a hands-on practice while the student explores new technical expertise.
 We recommend you to read this guide on a computer and try to complete all the exercises.

 ## Table of Contents